geetools/geemvc/README.md

 * Java8+ compatible servlet container.

 ## Quick Start Guide
-1) Add the following lines to the POM of your webapp.
+1) Add the following lines to the pom.xml of your webapp.

 ```xml
 <dependency>